Program Funding Opportunities

 The Beethoven Gateway (formerly the Beethoven Bibliography Database)

-Begun in 1990, the Beethoven Gateway is the most sophisticated research tool for Beethoven studies ever created.
-Designed for easy to use by everyone from high school students researching term papers to scholars studying the most detailed scholarly questions, the Gateway is available around the world at no charge on the World-Wide-Web.
+Established in 1990, the Beethoven Gateway is the most sophisticated research tool for Beethoven studies ever created.
+Designed for any level of scholarly research, the Gateway is available online at no charge.
 Comprehensive in scope, it lists books and articles on Beethoven as well as primary sources (music manuscripts and first editions) published from Beethoven's time until the present.
-Through detailed descriptions and in-depth indexing, the Beethoven Gateway helps researchers study a remarkably broad range of subject areas, including topics in the history of medicine, psychology, politics, religion, as well as music history and theory.
-Researchers can locate research on the causes of Beethoven's deafness, the performance history of the "Ode to Joy," the enduring mystery of the "Immortal Beloved," Beethoven's complex relationships to Napoleon and to Goethe, the current locations of the widely scattered manuscripts and first editions of his string quartets, and thousands of other topics.
-A complete list of possible search terms is available in the online Beethoven Thesaurus.
-An ongoing project, the database is continually enhanced and updated with new publications as they appear.
-In a recent scholarly review, Notes, the journal of the Music Library Association, called the database's indexing and search capabilities "truly extraordinary."
-To reach the Beethoven Gateway, access it through the Center's webpage: www.sjsu.edu/depts/beethoven/
+Through detailed descriptions and in-depth indexing, the Beethoven Gateway helps researchers study a remarkably broad range of subject areas, including topics in the history of medicine, psychology, politics, and religion as well as music history and theory.

 Annual operating expenses for the Beethoven Gateway